PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 As we have a few different places where content lives on our site, follow these guidelines to figure out where your content fits best.
 Sometimes you will find that the content you've created fits better in Docs rather than on the Blog.

 1. [Blog post](/blog) = Virtually all SEO-specific content (e.g. 7 best open source analytics solutions); brand building content (e.g. CEO diaries, news).
-2. [Docs - Tutorial](/tutorials) = Anything that basically explains 'how to do X'.
+2. [Tutorials](/tutorials) = Anything that basically explains 'how to do X'.
 This includes content created for SEO purposes that explains how do something in PostHog (e.g. how to build an AARRR funnel).
-3. [Docs - Manual](/using-posthog) = Reference guides to PostHog features (e.g. Actions, Funnels).
+3. [Docs](/docs) = Reference documentation for PostHog.
-4. [Docs - Everything else](/docs) = Everything else product-specific that isn't covered above (e.g. deployment documentation).

-The Marketing team is responsible for 1. and 2. generally, while 3. and 4. usually sit with the Website & Docs team.
-We do encourage teams to step on toes, however.
+The Marketing team is responsible for 1. and 2., while 3. sits with the Website & Docs team.
+Feel free to step on toes though if you see something that could be improved in our Docs - just don't merge it without approval from that team.

 ## Production workflow

-Our content production workflow is as follows:

 * **Create a GitHub issue**: Create [a new blog post issue in the posthog.com repo](https://github.com/PostHog/posthog.com/issues/new?assignees=&labels=Marketing&template=blog-post-idea-template.md&title=Blog+post%3A+%7Btitle%7D).
 Use the **New blog post idea** issue template.
 Fill in the required information as well as adding any additional information that you feel is beneficial to someone reviewing the issue.
 Add this issue to [the Marketing GitHub project](https://github.com/orgs/PostHog/projects/8).